RelationalAI/QuestionAnsweringKG/CustomDatabase.md

 *Execute the below **sf_db_initialization** script to produce SQL File to load and populate the Database and Tables in Snowflake ( copy-paste on Snowflake SQL Worksheet and Run)*

+> **_NOTE:_**
-> **_NOTE:_** To execute SQL commands in Snowflake Worksheet, you first need to select a database.
+- To execute SQL commands in Snowflake Worksheet, you first need to select a database.
 Initially, this could be any database.
-Later in the script, you will create a custom database and switch to it for subsequent commands.
+Later in the script, you will create a custom database and switch to it for subsequent commands. <br>
+- You may already have your custom data in Snowflake, as outlined in the [DB File](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/kgqa_demo_setup/kgqa_setup/sf_db_initialization.py).
+The setup requires four tables.
+For the schema details, refer to the "CREATE OR REPLACE TABLE..." commands in the file.

 ```sh
 python3 $SETUP_PATH/setup.py --config $SETUP_PATH/config.json --output_dir $SETUP_PATH/ sf_db_initialization
 ```

-**You may already have your custom data in Snowflake, as outlined in the [DB File](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/kgqa_demo_setup/kgqa_setup/sf_db_initialization.py).
-The setup requires four tables.
-For the schema details, refer to the "Create or replace table..." commands in the file.**

 #### STEP 4 : Image Repository Creation - *Copy Paste Output to SF Worksheet and Run*